The goals of this section are to provision your app with Apple and grant OneSignal access to manage your notifications.

 1.3 Select the "Save to disk" option and enter your information in the required fields.
 This creates a certification request file that will be used later.

-2.2 Scroll down to the bottom and enable Push Notifications.
-Press Done, but do not configure either Production or Development certificate.
+2.2 Scroll down to the bottom and enable Push Notifications, but do not click Edit.

-Instead, go to Add iOS Certificate and select "Apple Push Notification service SSL (Sandbox & Production)" and click Continue.
+2.3 Instead, go to Create a New Certificate by clicking the blue + button on Certificates and under Services select "Apple Push Notification service SSL (Sandbox & Production)" and click Continue.

 This certificate will be applicable to both Sandbox and Production environments, so you do not need a separate key for each one.

-2.5 Press "Choose File..", select the "certSigningRequest" file you saved in step 1, press open, and then press "Generate".
+2.5 Press "Choose File..", select the "CertSigningRequest" file you saved in step 1, press Open, then press Continue.

 2.6 Press Download to save your certificate